 One-fifth of all manholes, vaults, metallic handholes, padmount transformers and switchgear shall be inspected annually.
 The metallic handhole covers shall be opened for a visual inspection.
 Manholes and vaults shall be opened and entered for inspection.
 An external visual inspection shall be completed on the padmount transformers and switchgear.
 Additionally all separable components in the metallic handholes, manholes, and vaults are to be inspected by infrared.
 Refer to NG-USA EOP UG001 for infrared procedure.
 A "Level 1 Priority" shall be assigned to a temperature gradient greater than 20°, although it is recognized that consideration must be taken as to whether a customer outage will occur at this time and the negative impact the outage could have on the customer.
 This may require scheduling an outage with the customer within one week to satisfy this requirement.
 A "Level 2 Priority" shall be assigned to a temperature gradient between 10° and 20°.
-A "Level 3 Priority" shall be assigned to a temperature gradient on a temperature gradient less than 10°.
+A "Level 3 Priority" shall be assigned to a temperature gradient us a statisfy the existing the exist of the assigned to a temperature gradient between 10°.
 Additionally, an elevated equipment voltage test shall be completed at each location, refer to NG-USA EOP-G016.